-Pursuant to section 5-31.1-33 of the Act, any licensed dentist, public institution or school authority may employ any licensed dental hygienist whose activities shall be confined to those dental services, procedures/duties that licensed dental hygienist he/she has been educated to perform and which are authorized by the Board, and under the specific type of supervision as set forth in section 13.0 herein.
+Pursuant to §5-31.1-33 of the Act, any licensed dentist, public institution or school authority may employ any licensed dental hygienist whose activities shall be confined to those dental services, procedures/duties that licensed dental hygienist he/she has been educated to perform and which are authorized by the Board, and under the specific type of supervision as set forth in §13.0 of these Regulations.
 Such dental procedures/duties may be delegated by the dentist and performed under the direction of the dentist, in accordance with the statutory and regulatory provisions herein.

-12.1.1 Nothing in this section shall be construed to authorize a licensed dental hygienist to perform any of the non-delegable (exclusionary) procedures/ duties as set forth in section 14.0 herein.
+12.1.1 Nothing in this section shall be construed to authorize a licensed dental hygienist to perform any of the non-delegable (exclusionary) procedures/ duties as set forth in §14.0 of these Regulations.